- Key Concepts

 JSON Lines File Format

-Every published revision of IMDb's data set contains data file(s), documentation for that data, and a schema which validates that data.
+Every published revision of an IMDb data set contains data file(s), documentation for that data, and a schema which validates that data.
 Each of these is associated with a version number, which can be found at the end of their filenames.

 At any time we may change the format of new data set revisions and their accompanying schema, but previously published data set revisions will remain unchanged.
 If data from a new revision of the data set is not compatible with the previous schema (i.e. a breaking change) then we will increment the version number for the data files, schema, and documentation.
 In this case we will publish both formats of the data set for some period of time before we stop publishing the older one.
 The data set format and schema may change without incrementing the schema version number if the change is compatible with previous revisions (i.e. a non-breaking change).